-With an iOS 10.3 release date getting close we want to share some tips we think will help you in the buildup to the release and on release day.
+With an iOS 10.3.2 release date getting closer we want to share some tips we think will help you in the buildup to the release and on release day.

-Apple hasn’t confirmed an iOS 10.3 release date for iPhone, iPad and iPod touch but it’s getting close.
-Real close.
+Apple hasn’t confirmed an iOS 10.3.2 release date for iPhone, iPad and iPod touch but with each passing day, the release gets closer.

-We still don’t have an official iOS 10.3 release date to share but we do have some tips that could help you on the road to its release.
+We’ve been taking a close look at iOS 10.3.2 and today we want to share some tips that could help you on the road to its release.

-While you might be tempted to check your phone every 15 minutes for the update, that’s not how Apple iOS releases work.
+While you might be tempted to check your phone every 15 minutes for the iOS 10.3.2 update, that’s not how Apple iOS releases work.

-It’s difficult to predict the exact iOS 10.3 release date but it’s very easy to predict the iOS 10.3 release time.
-Here are a few things to keep in mind as we close in on the iOS 10.3 release date:
+It’s difficult to predict the exact iOS 10.3.2 release date but it’s very easy to predict the iOS 10.3.2 release time.
+Here are a few things to keep in mind as we close in on the iOS 10.3.2 release date.

 - iOS updates almost always arrive between 9AM and 10AM Pacific.
 General rule of thumb is to check around 10AM Pacific.